Skip to main content

 When decolonising resistance against the settler colonial state engages critically and robustly in dialogue with anti-colonial registers, new imaginaries are fostered for challenging colonialism, imperialism, capitalism, and their shared relationship.

 Recognising the underlying capitalist project that fuels settler colonialism and imperialism is a critical theoretical register that offers openings for how we theorise anti-colonialism, decolonisation and Indigenous resistance.
-This creative space for theorising offers diverse plurals possibilities for dismantling the extreme neoliberal capitalist architecture and its investments in US imperialism built on ongoing extraction, occupation, and expulsion of Indigenous and Global South peoples.
+This creative space for theorising offers diverse plural possibilities for dismantling the extreme neoliberal capitalist architecture and its investments in US imperialism built on ongoing extraction, occupation, and expulsion of Indigenous and Global South peoples.

 Vijay Prashad's visit to Aotearoa at our collective invitation that connects Māori, Palestinian and South Asian voices builds a necessary critical space for how we imagine resistance and co-create the actual politics of structural transformation.